pletcher/Fall2025-IntroDH/README.md

 - 1/3 Labs and midterm projects
 - 1/3 Final project

+This class will use the following grading scale, after applying the above weights:

+- >= 90%: A
+- 80–89%: B
+- 70–79%: C
+- 60–69%: D
+- < 60%: F

+Plusses and minuses will be appended to letter grades at the instructor's discretion.

 ### 1/6 Attendance and participation

 As we only meet once a week, missing even one class could leave you far behind.
 Although